Italy Summons Russian Envoy Over Ariston Subsidiary Takeover - UrduPoint

 Italy Summons Russian Envoy Over Ariston Subsidiary Takeover

-"The government requests clarification on the matter of the nationalisation of the Ariston Thermo Group," Foreign Minister Antonio Tajani said on X, formerly Twitter.
+"The government requests clarification on the matter of the nationalisation of the Ariston Thermo Group," Foreign Minister Antonio Tajani said on X.

-He said he had asked the top official in Italy's Foreign Office to summon Russia's ambassador.
+He said he asked the top official in Italy's foreign office to summon Russia's ambassador, adding that Rome was "working also with Brussels, in conjunction with Germany," after Bosch was also targeted.

-"(We are) working also with Brussels, in conjunction with Germany," after Bosch was also targeted, he said.
+Tajani earlier said he had spoken to Ariston's top managers and Rome "stands alongside businesses, ready to protect them in all international markets".

-In another post, Tajani said he had spoken with the top managers of Ariston, adding that Rome "stands alongside businesses, ready to protect them in all international markets".
+An EU spokesman condemned the measure as "yet another proof of Russia's disregard for international law and rules" and called on Moscow to reverse it.

 The move was announced in a Russian decree published on Friday -- although dated Thursday -- and signed by President Vladimir Putin.

-It transfers control over 100 percent of the shares in Ariston's Russian companies -- Ariston Thermo Rus, owned by Ariston Holding NV and BSH Household Appliances, owned by BSH Hausgerate GmbH -- to Gazprom Household Systems, a subsidiary of Gazprom.
+It transfers control over 100 percent of the shares in the Russian companies -- Ariston Thermo Rus, owned by Ariston Holding NV, and BSH Household Appliances, owned by BSH Hausgerate GmbH -- to Gazprom Household Systems, a subsidiary of Gazprom.

-Since invading Ukraine, Moscow has taken the Russian subsidiaries of a number of Western companies -- notably French yoghurt-make Danone and Danish brewer Carlsberg -- under what it calls "temporary management control".
+Since invading Ukraine, Moscow has taken the Russian subsidiaries of a number of Western companies -- notably French food giant Danone and Danish brewer Carlsberg -- under what it calls "temporary management control".

 It cast the moves as a response to Western sanctions on Russian companies.